 All mentors and students begin in Tier 1.
-After a mentor has reviewed four Tier 1 lessons, we encourage them to consider making a commitment to mentoring a student in a one-on-one relationship.
-Please refer to the Tier 2 and Tier 3 sections of this handbook for more information.
+After a mentor has reviewed four Tier 1 lessons, we encourage them to consider making a commitment to mentoring a student in a one-on-one relationship through Tier 2.

 Many mentors choose to interact with more than one student each week.
 For example, a mentor may request to receive one or more Tier 1 lessons per week in addition to having a one-on-one mentoring relationship with one or more students in Tier 2 or 3.